People

 Studying the brain and how humans think is a major question to all humans.
 Acknowledging the importance of understanding both biology and engineering to truly understand the brain, I have studied medical biology and engineering in my undergraduate years.
 Studying ion channels as a protein and the circuit they constitute in the brain, have led me to explore deeper into the consciousness of the mind.
 My interests include how humans think and process thought, exploring them with computational science and big data, including the biological mechanisms behind it.
 Moreover, hope to understand the human itself better through interdisciplinary studies including human history, philosophy, and psychology.

-Eunjin Yang(Master's)
+Eunjin Yang(M.S.)

 • personalized diagnosis